Missão Centenário: Launch

 When Pavel Vinagrodov hooked up the cabin video camera to Marcos Pontes during the launch, the Brazilian did not know what to say.
 He thought of waving, but that did not express what he felt, then he pointed to the flag and then up, meaning that they were all together, but he thought "wait a moment, pointing with one finger does not give the impression of 'together'!".
 So he pointed with two, as you can see in the video of the mission.
 The spacecraft docked with the International Space Station (ISS) in the early hours of Saturday, April 1.

-Prior to entry to the International Space Station, the international protocol included the following order: Pavel, Jeff and Marcos.
+Prior to entry to the International Space Station (ISS), the international protocol was that Pavel would enter first, followed by Jeff and then Marcos.
 But when Pavel noticed Marcos with the Brazilian flag in his hands, he told him to come in first.
 Marcos replied that they might have problems.
-To this, the Russian replied that it would not be Marcos who would be entering the front, but a whole nation, and neither he nor Jeff would have the right to enter before a nation.
+To this, the Russian replied that it would not be Marcos who would be entering, but a whole nation, and neither he nor Jeff would have the right to enter before a nation.

 Experiments

 Lt.
-Col. Marcos Pontes carried out eight scientific experiments at ISS, so that their behavior in a microgravity environment could be analyzed.
-Here are the experiments performed:
+Col. Marcos Pontes carried out eight scientific experiments while at the ISS, so that their behavior in a microgravity environment could be analyzed.
+The educational experiments were accompanied through the Internet by students from schools in São José dos Campos, while conducting the same experiments on the ground.
+The experiments performed were: